ZeitOnline/vivi/core/src/zeit/workflow/browser/README.txt

 Publishing checked out resources
 ================================

-There are a view race conditions regarding webdav properties.
+There are a few race conditions regarding webdav properties.
 We concider the workflow properties "live" i.e. they are only supposed to exist on the server.
 When an object is checked out, all properties are copied so they can be stored back to the server  on check in.
 Live properties must survive this.